razevedo1994/razv-data-engineering/spark/readme.md

+# What is Apache Spark?

+Apache Spark is a unified engine designed for large-scale distributed data processing, on premises in data centers or in the cloud.

+Spark provides in-memory storage for intermediate computations, making it much faster than Hadoop MapReduce.

 # Spark Application Concepts

 - `Application`: A user program built on Spark using APIs.
 It consists of a driver program and executors on the cluster.